Series finale: Premature series finales

+Another instance of premature endings was with the Rural Purge of 1971 where networks (notably CBS) axed still-popular TV series in an effort to move to more sophisticated programming.
+Shows were The Beverly Hillbillies, Mayberry R.F.D., Petticoat Junction and Green Acres.

 Finales launching spin-offs

-Series finales are sometimes used as a backdoor pilot to launch spinoff series.
-Two well-known examples include The Andy Griffith Show's series finale, which launched the spinoff Mayberry RFD and The Practice's series finale, and much of its final season was used as a launching pad for Boston Legal, starring James Spader and William Shatner.
+Series finales are sometimes used as a backdoor pilot to launch spin-off series.
+Two well-known examples include The Andy Griffith Show's series finale, which launched the spin-off Mayberry R.F.D. and The Practice's series finale, and much of its final season was used as a launching pad for Boston Legal, starring James Spader and William Shatner.
 The Golden Girls series finale was set up to lead into a new series with most of the remaining cast, The Golden Palace, Three's Company transitioned more or less seamlessly into Three's a Crowd, the Henry Danger finale served as a pilot to Danger Force while The Fosters series finale acted as an introduction to its spin-off series Good Trouble.
 The Closer was spun off into a new series, Major Crimes the same night that the original ended, after star Kyra Sedgwick chose, as producer, to end the series.

 The Steven Universe finale "Change Your Mind" served as not just a conclusion to the original series and its overarching plot, but helped pave the way for Steven Universe: The Movie, and eventually the limited epilogue series Steven Universe Future.

 Some planned spin-offs that influenced series finales, however, never materialized, as in the case of the proposed Laverne & Shirley spin-off for Carmine that never came into fruition, or Posse Impossible, a proposed spin-off of Hong Kong Phooey that, instead of getting its own show, aired as an interstitial segment on CB Bears.
-Arrow used its penultimate episode of its final season as a backdoor pilot for a potential spin-off based on the characters of Mia Smoak, Laurel Lance and Dinah Drake, however, the spin-off series was ultimately not picked up.
+Arrow used its penultimate episode of its final season, "Green Arrow & The Canaries", as a backdoor pilot for a potential spin-off series based on the characters Mia Smoak, Laurel Lance and Dinah Drake, however, the series was ultimately not picked up.